Flag of Canada: Promoting the flag

-Since the adoption of the Canadian flag in 1965, the Canadian government has sponsored programs to promote it.
+Since the Canadian flag was adopted in 1965, the Canadian government has sponsored programs to promote it.
 Examples include the Canadian Parliamentary Flag Program of the Department of Canadian Heritage and the flag program run by the Department of Public Works.
 These programs increased the exposure of the flag and the concept that it was part of the national identity.
-To increase awareness of the new flag, the Parliamentary Flag Program was set up in December 1972, by the Cabinet and, beginning in 1973, allowed members of the House of Commons to distribute flags and lapel pins in the shape of the Canadian flag to their constituents.
+To raise awareness of the new flag, the Parliamentary Flag Program was set up in December 1972 by the Cabinet and, beginning in 1973, allowed members of the House of Commons to distribute flags and lapel pins in the shape of the Canadian flag to their constituents.
 Full-size flags that have been flown on Peace Tower and four other locations on Parliament Hill are packaged by the Department of Public Works and offered to the public free of charge.
 As of March 2019, the program has a waiting list of over 100 years for both Peace Tower flags, which are 7.5 by 15 ft in size, and for flags from the other four locations (one on each side of Centre Block and one each over East and West Blocks), which are 4.5 by 9 ft.

 Since 1996, February 15 has been commemorated as National Flag of Canada Day.
 In 1996, Minister of Canadian Heritage Sheila Copps instituted the One in a Million National Flag Challenge.
-This program was intended to provide Canadians with a million new national flags in time for Flag Day 1997.
-The program was controversial because it cost some $45 million, and provided no means to hoist or fly the flags.
-The official numbers from Canadian Heritage put the expenses at $15.5 million, with approximately a seventh of the cost offset by donations.
+Canadian Heritage put the expenses at $15.5 million, with approximately a seventh of the cost offset by donations.

-Since 1997, the Canadian flag collection has been a part of Settlers, Rails & Trails Inc. in Argyle, Manitoba.
-The museum promotes the flags of Canada's historic, corporate, regional, sport and special events.
-As of 2019, they hold 1,400 examples of such flags.
+In February 2025, in the lead up to the 60th anniversary of the Canadian maple leaf flag, former prime ministers Kim Campbell, Jean Chrétien, Joe Clark, Stephen Harper and Paul Martin encouraged Canadians to show national pride and fly the flag "like never before" in the light of "threats and insults" to Canadian sovereignty by United States President Donald Trump.